The wiki is being retired!

 We have come up with some ideas for cool Summer of Code projects.
 These are projects that we think can be managed in the short period of GSoC, and they cover areas where coreboot is trying to reach new users and new use cases.

-But of course your application does not need to be based on any of the ideas listed.
+Of course your application does not need to be based on any of the ideas listed.
 The opposite: Maybe you have a great idea that we just didn't think of yet.
 Please let us know!

 coreboot Summer of Code Application